 Texas Holdem has been a favorite of poker players since its inception.
 Today it is the game of choice for millions.
-Poker rooms everywhere in the world feature it for cash games, low limit and no limit events.
+Poker rooms everywhere in the world feature it for cash games, low limit and no limit events, and tournaments.

 Players must first purchase poker chips for a fixed buy- in amount.
 For example a $100 + $25 dollar buy-in may be worth $1000 in poker chips: $100 toward the prize pool and $25 to the house.